Zac Seljaas: Professional career

 After finishing his college basketball career, Seljaas signed for BC Prievidza of the Slovak Basketball League in September 2020.
 However, he would only play 5 games in Slovakia due to an injury, averaging 13.4 points per game.
 Seljaas went on the play for BC Vera Tbilisi in the Georgian Superliga in the 2020–21 season, averaging 22.1 points per game.
 In 2022, he signed with Tigers Tübingen of the ProA, the second tier of German basketball.

 Würzburg Baskets (2023–2025)

 After helping Tübingen reach promotion, Seljaas signed for Würzburg Baskets of the Basketball Bundesliga in the summer of 2023.
 His contract was extended for a second season in April 2024.
 Becoming a key player and team captain in his second season with the Germans, Würzburg announced his departure at the end of the 2024-25 season.

-LDLC ASVEL (2025–present)
+ASVEL (2025–2026)

-On July 17, 2025, ASVEL Basket of the French LNB Élite and the EuroLeague announced Seljaas as a new player, signing a one year deal.
+On July 17, 2025, LDLC ASVEL of the French LNB Élite and the EuroLeague announced Seljaas as a new player, signing a one year deal.
+On June 16, 2026, ASVEL announced Seljaas' departure following the expiration of his contract.

+Napoli Basket (2026–present)

+On June 23, 2026, Seljaas signed with Napoli of the Italian Lega Basket Serie A (LBA).